Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: Ancilia Algorithmic Framework

 \subsection{Single Camera Vision Pipeline}

 As seen in \cref{fig:algo}, the local algorithmic pipeline starts when an image is extracted from the camera.
 The image is first run through an object detector to locate people, vehicles, animals, and other important objects in the scene.
 This is important not only because it acts as the basis for the rest of the algorithmic pipeline but also because it can be used for basic situational awareness.
 Sometimes, just the presence of a certain object in a scene is noteworthy, like a person in an unauthorized location, a bag left unattended, or the presence of a firearm.
 Ancilia uses YOLOv5 \cite{YOLOv5} for this purpose (however, it can be any detector).
+Please note that many objects of interest are not included in the default weights provided by the YOLOv5 authors.
+However, other works have trained the architecture for classes such as firearms \cite{warsi2019gun, narejo2021weapon, garg2021intelligent}, and custom weights can always be trained to match the target application.
 The locational coordinates of persons are sent to a tracker, where tracklets are created, matching each person with their previous detections in prior images.
-Ancilia uses ByteTrack \cite{bytetrack}.
+Ancilia utilizes the version of ByteTrack \cite{bytetrack} without frame similarity.
+In this configuration, ByteTrack does not perform feature extraction, which results in a notable reduction in computation.
+As shown in \cite{bytetrack}, locational similarity is sufficient for single camera tracking.
 The tracking allows for understanding how a person moves throughout a scene, which is vital for many surveillance applications.
 It also allows Ancilia to understand which poses belong to which persons over time, which is vital for many high-level tasks that provide much-needed situational awareness.
 Image crops of the people detected in the image are also sent to a human pose estimator, where two-dimensional pose skeletons are created.
 Ancilia uses HRNet \cite{hrnet} for extracting 2D skeletons.
 Using pose data for higher-level tasks has two major benefits over simply using raw pixel data.
 First, pose data is of much lower dimensionality than pixel data, making it much less computationally expensive and allowing the Ancilia to function in real-time.
-Second, pose data contains absolutely zero identifiable information, making it impossible for high-level tasks to form unintended biases based on ethnicity, gender, age, or other identity-based metrics.
+Second, pose data helps us remove the appearance-based PII information inherent in pixel data, making it harder for high-level tasks to form unintended biases based on ethnicity, gender, age, or other identity-based metrics.
+Works such as \cite{an2018improving, hasan2020multi} try to identify subjects based on their poses, in a line of work called Gait Recognition, but as discussed in \cref{sec:Ethics}, pose-based approaches are shown to be more privacy preserving compared to their alternatives.